kamialie/education/README.md

 **sed [flags] [file ...]**

-+ `-i <extenstion>` - edit file in-place, saving backup with the specified extenstion; if zero-length extension is given, no backup will be saved
++ `-i <extenstion>` - edit file in-place, saving backup with the specified extension; if zero-length extension is given, no backup will be saved

 #### Examples